jewelsofthought/neshama/site/posts/neshama/good_evil.md

 > [AI](ai.html): A note on AI: Perhaps we have had such systems throughout history, just not referred to as AI.
 But any system that is imposed from the outside, and forces people to live in a certain imposed manner, is a form of AI.
 Legal systems are just that.

+### Denial of G-d (free_choice)

+> If **HaShem** is so powerful, why is there so much difficulty accepting Torah &mdash; the blueprint/guidebook to the World to Come?
+Because, somewhere, we have a drop of the Divine power that is expressed in what is called, "free choice".

+To have any choice in the realm of the Omnipresent Perfection, I have to have the ability to negate the Omnipresence.
+To believe that there is no G-d, and declare myself part of the Cult of Atheism whose belief structure is build around the core belief that there is no G-d... and all the rest that follows from that guiding principle.

+It thus becomes an action in the world and the adherents of said doctrine build a life around them that forms around this core belief.

+Rationality would also fall into such a belief system, but one that has a serious flaw.
+Rationality requires a "mechanism" &mdash; some set of agreed upon criteria, that will deem something to be rational.
+The question is whether these criteria are adequate.
+Of "what if it was the rational that actually brought us to the space of rationality?

 ## G!d is King

 The expression of a king is the belief that there are those amongst us who may be above us and control us like gods.
 Thus, the desire to be king is the ultimate expression of ego.
 When one reaches this pinnacle of desire it is manifested by one's entire world being a reflection of the king's ego.
 Anyone or anything that doesn't agree with his ego is immediately ejected.